MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/extension-key-vault.md

     > [!NOTE]
     > An error won't occur if `-PublisherAzureActiveDirectoryTenantId` isn't set.
 There is nothing preventing you from publishing the extension at this point.

-2. When the extension is run and tries to initialize the **App Key Vault Secret Provider** codeunit, the system compares the key vault secret provider's Azure AD tenant ID with the Azure AD tenant ID published with the extension:
+2. When the extension runs, it tries to initialize the **App Key Vault Secret Provider** codeunit.
+3. The system compares the key vault secret provider's Azure AD tenant ID with the Azure AD tenant ID published with the extension:

-    - If they match, initialization succeeds
+    - If they match, initialization succeeds.
-    - If the don't match, an error occurs.
+    - If they don't match, an error occurs.

 #### Turning off publisher validation